feststelltaste/wardley-maps-audiobook/docs/index.md

 Here you can download and listen to the (synthetically generated) audio version of [Simon Wardley](https://twitter.com/swardley)'s book ["Wardley Maps &ndash; Topographical intelligence in business"](https://medium.com/wardleymaps).

-_If you want to find out more about this website (e. g. what headphones, housework and the constant desire to learn have to do with it), check out the [About](./about/) section._
+_If you want to find out more about this website (e. g. what headphones, housework and the constant desire to learn have to do with it), check out the [About](./about/) section.
+Plus: there is now also a [German version](https://feststelltaste.github.io/wardley-maps-hoerbuch/) of the book._

 # Complete MP3 file